daveweale/appleLoops/README.md

 - Approximately 1.5GB of 'essential' content for basic functionality
 - Aproximately 43.62GB of optional content available for download

+## MainStage 3 first run behaviour
+The current version of MainStage 3 (3.2.4 as at 2016-11-23) has:
+- Approximately 1.68GB of 'essential' content for basic functionality
+- Aproximately 43.31GB of optional content available for download

-The 'essential' content consists of 29 packages, the optional content consists of 557 packages.
+The 'essential' content consists of 35 packages, the optional content consists of 547 packages.

 ## Usage
 * `git clone https://github.com/carlashley/appleLoops`